Get Lucky (Daft Punk song): Commercial performance

 In France, "Get Lucky" debuted at number one on the French Singles Chart on 27 April 2013, and became Daft Punk's first chart-topping single in their home country since "One More Time" in 2000.
 The song sold 38,887 copies in three days, making "Get Lucky" the best-selling digital single in a one-week period.
 It stayed on the chart for a total of 62 weeks.
 The Syndicat National de l'Édition Phonographique (SNEP) certified it diamond.
 In the United Kingdom, "Get Lucky" debuted at number three on the UK Singles Chart on 21 April 2013, sold more than 50,000 copies 48 hours after its release and became Daft Punk's first top-10 hit in the United Kingdom since "One More Time" in 2000.
 The song then peaked at number one the following week, sold over 155,000 copies, and became Daft Punk's first and only number one single in the UK.
 The song remained in the top position during the following week and sold over 163,000.
 "Get Lucky" remained at the top of the chart for another three consecutive weeks, selling over 100,000 copies weekly.
 By late May 2013, over 600,000 copies of the song were sold in four weeks, and sales had exceeded those of Macklemore and Ryan Lewis's "Thrift Shop", which made "Get Lucky" the country's best-selling single of the year thus far.
 According to the Official Charts Company, the single became Britain's second best-selling single of 2013 with sales of 1,308,007 copies.

 In the United States, the song debuted at number 19 on the US Billboard Hot 100 on 24 April 2013, selling 113,000 downloads, which gave Daft Punk their first top 40 hit on the chart.
 On 22 May 2013, the song rose from number 15 to number 10, and became Daft Punk's first top-10 hit in the US.
 A few weeks later, "Get Lucky" peaked at number two for five consecutive weeks, and was runner-up to Robin Thicke's "Blurred Lines", which also features Williams.
-At the time, Williams was the first artist in four years to have songs peak at both number one and two simultaneously on the Hot 100.
+This made Williams the first artist in four years to have songs peak at both number one and two simultaneously on the Hot 100.
 Chris Molanphy of Slate claimed that the single did not reach number one because "Blurred Lines" had digital sales, radio, online streaming and video.
 The song debuted at number five on the Billboard Dance/Electronic Songs chart for the week ending 4 May 2013.
 By the week of 1 June, the song rose to number one, "Get Lucky" also reached the number one position on the Hot Dance Club Songs chart, the first Daft Punk song to do so since "Face to Face" in 2004.
 As of April 2014, the song has sold over 3,475,000 copies in the US.
+The song received the RIAA certification of 8x Multi-Platinum on 12 May 2023.